 - 1. Complete the Graduate Application for Admission. - 2.
 Have an earned baccalaureate or graduate degree from a college or university accredited by the appropriate regional accrediting agency. - 3.
 Submit official transcripts from all colleges or universities attended, via postal mail (an official transcript bears the institution's seal and an official signature). - 4.
-Submit three completed Recommendation Evaluation Forms. - Candidates will be required to meet The Accreditation Council for Business Schools and Programs (ACBSP) Common Professional Component (CPC) undergraduate business requirements or related equivalence. - 6.
+Submit three completed Recommendation Evaluation Forms.

+- 5. Candidates will be required to meet The Accreditation Council for Business Schools and Programs (ACBSP) Common Professional Component (CPC) undergraduate business requirements or related equivalence. - 6.
 Have a minimum undergraduate GPA 2.5 in the MBA program and score high enough to get a total MBA admission score of 900.
-Applicants that are classified as "Conditionally Admitted" may earn no more than (12) hours of graduate credit. - International students who have completed degrees at colleges or universities outside of the United States must have transcripts evaluated by an approved transcript evaluation service.
-Passing the TOEFL examination may be required for students whose first language is not English.
+Applicants that are classified as "Conditionally Admitted" may earn no more than (12) hours of graduate credit.